dart-lang/site-www/src/tools/index.md

 </li>
 </ul>

-The following Dart plugins are unsupported and available as open source.
+The following Dart plugins are also available, thanks to the Dart community.

 <ul class="col2">
 <li>